Expand your undergraduate experience: Participate in the Honors Scholars program

 In 2016, the Honors Program Student Advisory Board created the Honors Scholars Program to provide an option for students looking to be a part of and help build a community in the Honors Program at CU Boulder.
-The Honors Scholars Program is designed for undergraduate students with a major in the College of Arts and Sciences but is open to students from other colleges.
+Since then, we have built a community of students within the Honors Program: the Honors Scholars.

 Requirements to graduate as an Honors Scholar:

 - You must have a cumulative GPA of at least 3.5.

 - Enroll in and complete Honors Program or Honors RAP courses totaling 9 credits, with at least 3 credits being an upper-division course.
 A maximum of 6 credits from classes in the Honors RAP count toward the 9-credit requirement.